NDaria-Cyber/Main-SOC-Project/README.md

 # Fileless Malware Detection using Sysmon &amp; PowerShell

 # Objective
 - The objective of this project was to simulate and detect fileless malware using Sysmon telemetry & custom PowerShell based detections.
-This project spotlights fileless malware that real-time traditional security tools often miss by using custom detection scripts that search constantly for such malware by using special rules.
+This project spotlights fileless malware that real-time traditional security tools often fail to detect by using custom detection scripts that search constantly for such malware by using custom detection logic.

 # Technologies used
 - Custom detection scripts